WarrenWeckesser/experiments/python/scipy/logistic-regression/README.md

 * statsmodels
 * scikit-learn

-The script `logistic-regression.py` is shown below.
+The output of the script `logistic-regression.py` is shown below.
 As expected, all the MLE-based methods produce the same results.

 ```